 - Call or visit your local Social Security office.
 Before you visit, call and book an appointment.

 Your best option is to contact your local Social Security office and complete an in-person or phone interview.
+Because of the high volume of applications, every state has an office for its SSI and SSDI program.
 If you choose an online application, it will save you time and a trip, but if you stumble on a question or aren’t sure of an answer, there is no one available to help you.
 Mistakes can cause lots of headaches when the SSA is determining your eligibility.

 Also of note: You also cannot apply for SSI benefits online.
 The tele-claim center (the toll-free number) should likely be your last choice.
 It has a “long history of providing inaccurate information.”
 If you wish to do an in-person or phone interview, the SSA will:

 - Arrange a time to conduct an in-person interview at their offices

 - Arrange a time to do a phone interview

 What Kind of Injury or Illness Qualifies for Social Security Disability Benefits?